 Getting rid of fleas in your carpets can be difficult, but did you know that you can use Salt or baking powder as a natural flea removal treatment?

 You have two options:

-Float a tea light candle in the center of the bowl - just make sure your Cocker Spaniel is 'locked' in your bedroom, or his crate during the night, to avoid any accidents.
+Make sure your Cocker Spaniel is 'locked' in your bedroom or his crate during the night to avoid any accidents.

-The fleas will be attracted by the light and will jump towards it.
-The idea is that they'll end up in the soapy water and drown.
+The fleas will be attracted by the light and warmth and will jump towards it.
+The theory is that they end up in the soapy water and drown.

 If you don't feel comfortable using a naked flame, try leaving a small torch or night light propped up against the bowl.

 Boric acid, lightly sprinkled on carpets, left for 40 minutes and then vacuumed, will also kill fleas and eggs nesting in the fibers of your carpet.

 I mention this because other dog owners have used it and claim that it works; however, I don't particularly recommend it, especially where there are babies or young children in the household.

 It would be all too easy for children and/or pets to ingest it and become ill, so better to be safe than sorry!

 I've given you a couple of ideas for removing a flea infestation from carpets and rugs and I hope one of them works for you.